Nandithasiva/online-passport/README.md

 5. The whole system requires 5 tables in order to store the details gathered in every page.
 Email is kept as the mandate column and primary key in order to refer a particular person.
 6. The applications are processed in the administrator module.
 7. As the site is designed in tamil the file format should be stored in utf-8 format.
 Xampp server suits the best for compiling and executing the php code.
 Phpmyadmin supports in the creation and maintenance of mysql database and tables.

+The project was developed as the part of curriculum for the course IP lab (CS405).